 Preparing for an emergency

 How resilient is your community?
 Your ward, borough, village or street?
 Your sports club or other community group?
 And what can you do to help build this resilience?
 By building on existing local relationships and networks, using local knowledge and preparing for risks, your community will be better able to cope with an emergency.
-In Somerset a number of agencies and authorities have come together to help communities plan and prepare.
+In Somerset a number of agencies and authorities have come together.
 There is more information to help communities on the Somerset Prepared website.